What lessons can we learn from healthy churches?

 6. Existing, established churches have normal plateau and ministry limits.

-7. Only as a church effectively expands its discipleship base will it sustain infinitely reproducible church growth and church planting.
+7. Only as a church expands its discipleship base will it sustain infinitely reproducible church growth and church planting.

 8. More baptisms and greater membership growth occurs in zones or areas that are located away from existing churches and their "come"-oriented activities.